 No one wants to hear that they need a root canal.
 However, despite their bad reputation, root canals are actually the best way to preserve the natural tooth if you have deep decay or infection.
 Without the option of a root canal, you would likely have to have the tooth extracted.

-Here at Highpoint Dental Care, we understand that the thought of a root canal may make you apprehensive, and we will help you to relax as well as make the process as painless and comfortable as possible.
+Here at Highpoint Dental Care, our gentle and compassionate dentists understand that the thought of a root canal may make you apprehensive.
+We offer free nitrous oxide and other amenities designed to help you relax and utilize advanced techniques to make the process as painless and comfortable as possible.
 Call us at 303-500-8701 today to schedule your appointment.

 What Is A Root Canal?